apache/mynewt-site/docs/os/modules/sensor_framework/sensor_driver.md

 A Mynewt sensor device driver uses the sensor framework abstraction and API to enable applications to access sensor data from any Mynewt sensor device using a common interface.
 The sensor device driver must also use the Mynewt HAL interface to communicate with and control a sensor device.

 This guide describes what a sensor device driver must implement to enable a sensor device within the sensor framework.
-For information on using the HAL API to communicate with a sensor device, see the [Hardware Layer Abtraction Guide](/os/modules/hal/hal.md).
+For information on using the HAL API to communicate with a sensor device, see the [Hardware Layer Abstraction Guide](/os/modules/hal/hal.md).

 The `hw/drivers/sensors/<sensorname>` package implements the device driver for the sensor named `SENSORNAME`.